lrcouto/42_cpp/README.md

   - Quickly whipped up the rest of module 07, and am uploading it to the vogsphere.
 Starting the last module tomorrow.

   **July 24th 2022** - Finished CPP08.
 That's it, I'm done.
 I'm free.
 For the next 24-ish hours at least until I have to start Containers.

+  **March 14th 2022** - Well well well, if it isn't 42France realizing that ft_containers kinda sucks.
+Starting CPP09 after freestyling the last stretch of the common core and getting ft_transcendence done before finishing the rest.